w-bonelli/SMART/README.md

 ## Usage

-### Segmentation

-To perform color segmentation:

-`python3 /opt/smart/core/color_seg.py -p /path/to/input/file -r /path/to/output/folder`

-You can also pass a folder path (`-p /path/to/dir`).
+You can pass a folder path (`-p /path/to/dir`).
 By default any `JPG` and `PNG` are included.
 You can choose filetype explicitly with e.g. `-ft jpg`.

 To extract traits:

-`python3 /opt/smart/core/trait_extract_parallel_ori.py -p /path/to/input/file -r /path/to/output/folder`
+`python3 /opt/smart/core/trait_extract_parallel_demo.py -p /path/to/input/file -r /path/to/output/folder`

 You can also use a folder path as above, likewise for filetype specification.